 Proper Snow Shoveling Technique

-- Warm up.
-Just as you would for other forms of exercise, loosen up with some stretches and bring your heart rate up gradually with some light calisthenics prior to shoveling.
+- Warm-up.
+Just as you would for other forms of exercise, loosen up with some stretches and bring your heart rate up gradually with some light calisthenics before shoveling.

 - Grip near the shovel blade to keep it close to you when lifting the snow to reduce strain on your back.

 - When lifting, squat with your legs apart, knees bent, and back straight.

 - Work different muscles by switching between a right-handed and left-handed stance.

 - Your shovel doesn’t need to be full of snow every time!
 Shoveling smaller amounts for a longer amount of time can be less strenuous than trying to toss heavy chunks.